Indian National Sport

 Since our childhood we have been taught about Jana Gana Mana our national anthem, the peacock is the national bird, and Hockey is the National sport of India.

 According to the Sports Ministry of India in 2012, we presently do not have any sport as “National Game“.
 But earlier field hockey was the national sport of India.

 Success and popularity should not be considered in determining the National sport as Success is never the same and it changes, similarly the popularity of a sport also changes with time.

 India has to choose a particular game that appeals to the entire nation.
-People just love watching cricket on TV and read about hockey in history books, but they need a particular game that they can rejoice.
+People just love watching cricket on TV and reading about hockey in history books, but they need a particular game that they can rejoice.

 Hockey in India

-Hockey was the one sport which saw our country dominate.
+Hockey was the one sport that saw our country dominate.
 In the pre-independence era, India was an unstoppable force in hockey and their 8 gold medals at the Olympic Games and was the National sport of India.

 The period between 1928 to 1956 is known as the golden era of Indian hockey.
 At that time Indian hockey players were doing country proud, India had actively participated and played 24 Olympic matches, and have won all the games.